joseasoler/imogrify/STYLE_GUIDE.md

 ## Tooling

-When clang-format and clang-tidy are installed, Meson will enable additional targets that can check and fix the style of the project.
+When clang-format and clang-tidy are installed and the Ninja backend is in use, Meson will enable additional targets that can check and fix the style of the project.

 ### Checking format errors

-These two checks will be performed by GitHub actions on pull requests.
+These checks will be performed automatically if the `test_clang_format` and `test_clang_tidy` Meson options are enabled.
+These checks will be performed by GitHub actions on pull requests.

 * `ninja -C buildDir clang-format-check`